-Effective March 31, 2012, all savings associations began to file the Call Report instead of the Thrift Financial Report (TFR), which has been eliminated.
+Beginning this quarter, all savings associations must file the Call Report instead of the Thrift Financial Report (TFR), which has been eliminated.
 There are two versions of the Call Report forms, one for institutions with foreign offices (the FFIEC 031 report) and another for institutions with domestic offices only (the FFIEC 041 report).
 Most institutions file the FFIEC 041 version of the Call Report.